ItsCrisDiaz/ItsCrisDiaz/README.md

 Some of my personal projects:

 * [Tech blog](https://www.itscrisdiaz.com/blog/) where I talk about topics like CSS, web accessibility and case studies (Spanish only).
-* [Financial analizer](https://itscrisdiaz.github.io/analizador-financiero/) made with JavaScript Vanilla.
+* [Financial analyzer](https://itscrisdiaz.github.io/analizador-financiero/) made with vanilla JavaScript.
 Currently in a redesign process where I work to make it more accessible while [documenting my design process](https://www.itscrisdiaz.com/blog/2021-12-27-rediseno-accesible-analizador-financiero/).

 ---